Timed demolition measurements: Introduction

 \section{Introduction}

+The study of the correlations observed by distant parties conducting experiments in a space-like separated way is a well-established subject in quantum information science (QIS) \cite{ScaraniBellNonlocality2019}.
+Research on such ``space-like quantum correlations'' is justified on the grounds that the security or soundness of many quantum information processing protocols can be certified device-independently.
+In this regard, space-like quantum correlations alone suffice to certify the randomness of the outcomes of a quantum measurement \cite{Pironio2009, colbeck2009} and generate shared secret keys between separate parties \cite{DI_QKD,DI_QKD2}.
+Results on device-independent QIS often rely on partial characterizations of the set of quantum space-like correlations through hierarchies of SDPs \cite{npa, npa2, Berta_2016}, and on the phenomenon of \emph{self-testing}, the property of certain space-like correlations to single out the inner workings of the preparation and measurement devices used to produce them \cite{self_testing_review}.

-Most experiments in quantum mechanics can be described as the preparation of a quantum system, followed by a demolition measurement thereof.
-This description encompasses all experiments in high-energy physics and quantum optics, and also most experiments in solid state physics.
+The majority of the experiments in quantum mechanics, though, do not involve multiple parties working in separate labs.
+On the contrary, at a high level, a standard quantum experiment can be described as the preparation of a quantum system in a single lab, followed by a demolition measurement.
+This description encompasses all experiments in high-energy physics, as well as most experiments in quantum optics and solid state physics.
 In many such experiments, one can further choose \emph{when} to carry out the measurement.
-This allows one to study the natural dynamics of the underlying quantum system, by exploring how the measurement statistics change with time.
+This allows one to study the natural dynamics of the underlying physical system, by exploring how the measurement statistics change with time.

-As opposed to classical physics, fast state changes in quantum mechanics are associated to highly energetic states \cite{speed_limits1}.
-This observation is the starting point of a vast corpus of literature on quantum speed limits, see, e.g., \cite{speed_limits1,speed_limits2,speed_limits3}, which relate the energy content of a quantum system with the speed with which it can change its state.
-Quantum states are, however, not directly observable: what one observes in the lab are measurement statistics.
-A complementary framework to study how measurement statistics behave as a function of time is, however, missing.
-In that framework, extrapolation of past system behavior would be a natural problem: given noisy measurement statistics of a quantum system at different times, can we predict the system's measurement statistics at some future time?
+Quantum speed limits relate the energy content of a quantum system with the speed with which it can change its state, see, e.g., \cite{speed_limits1,speed_limits2,speed_limits3,margolus_levitin, energy_max_bound}.
+Quantum states are, however, not directly observable: what one estimates in the lab are measurement statistics.
+Notwithstanding, a framework to study how measurement statistics change as a function of time, complementary to the framework of quantum nonlocality, is missing.
+In such a framework, one could explore time-like analogs of basic problems in quantum nonlocality, such as: how does one characterize measurement statistics in time?
+Are some time series self-testing, i.e., do they pinpoint the Hilbert space of the probed system, the preparation and measurement apparatuses and its time-independent Hamiltonian?

-In this paper, we explore this question under different constraints on the energy distribution of the underlying quantum state.
-More concretely, we study three cases: (a) the energy distribution of the state has support in $[0,E^+]$ (hard energy support constraint); (b) the energy distribution of the state has weight at most $\epsilon$ within the interval $[E^+,\infty)$ (soft energy support constraint); (c) the state has an average energy below a threshold $\bar{E}$ (average energy constraint).